ibm-cloud-docs/vpc/vpc_image_from_volume_create.md

 ### Create an image from the list of boot volumes
 {: #import-custom-image-vol}

-When you select **Block Storage boot volume** as the source of your custom image, a list of Block Storage volumes displays.
+When you select a **Block Storage boot volume** as the source of your custom image, a list of Block Storage volumes displays.

 To create an image from the volume: